Biden commutes sentence for Indigenous activist Leonard Peltier, convicted in killing of FBI agents

 WASHINGTON (AP) — Just moments before leaving office, President Joe Biden commuted the life sentence of Indigenous activist Leonard Peltier, who was convicted in the 1975 killings of two FBI agents.

 Peltier was denied parole as recently as July and wasn’t eligible for parole again until 2026.
-He was serving life in prison for the deaths of the agents during a standoff on the Pine Ridge Indian Reservation in South Dakota.
+He was serving life in prison for the killings during a standoff on the Pine Ridge Indian Reservation in South Dakota.
 He will transition to home confinement, Biden said in a statement.

 Biden issued a record number of individual pardons and commutations.
-He announced on Friday that he was commuting the sentences of almost 2,500 people convicted of nonviolent drug offenses.
-He also gave a broad pardon for his son Hunter, who was prosecuted for gun and tax crimes.
+He announced Friday that he was commuting the sentences of almost 2,500 people convicted of nonviolent drug offenses, and he issued a broad pardon to his son Hunter, who was prosecuted for gun and tax crimes.

-On Monday, Biden also pardoned Gerald Lundergan, a Democratic politician from Kentucky who served in the state House of Representatives.
-He was convicted of making illegal campaign contributions to his daughter’s failed U.S. Senate campaign.
-Ernest William Cromartie, a former Columbia, South Carolina, city council member who was convicted of tax evasion, also was pardoned.
+Chauncey Peltier, who was 10 when his father was locked up, was shocked and thrilled.

+“It means my dad finally gets to go home,” Peltier said.
+“One of the biggest rights violation cases in history and one of the longest-held political prisoners in the United States.
+And he gets to go home finally.
+Man, I can’t explain how I feel.”

+Peltier’s tribe, the Turtle Mountain Band of Chippewa, has a home ready for him on the Turtle Mountain Indian Reservation in Belcourt, North Dakota, his son said.

-Bureau of Prisons spokesperson Emery Nelson said after Biden’s commutation that Peltier remained incarcerated Monday at USP Coleman, a high-security prison in Florida.
+Bureau of Prisons spokesperson Emery Nelson said Peltier remained incarcerated Monday at USP Coleman, a high-security prison in Florida.

-Outgoing Interior Secretary Deb Haaland said she is “beyond words” about Peltier’s last-minute commutation.

 The fight for Peltier’s freedom is entangled with the Indigenous rights movements.
 Nearly half a century later, his name remains a rallying cry.

-An enrolled member of the Turtle Mountain Band of Chippewa in North Dakota, Peltier was active in the American Indian Movement, which began in the 1960s as a local organization in Minneapolis that grappled with issues of police brutality and discrimination against Native Americans.
-It quickly became a national force.
+Peltier was active in the American Indian Movement, which has grappled with police brutality and discrimination against Native Americans since the 1960s.

 On June 26, 1975, agents went to Pine Ridge to serve arrest warrants amid battles over Native treaty rights and self-determination.

 After being injured in a shootout, agents Jack Coler and Ronald Williams were shot in the head at close range, the FBI said.
-American Indian Movement member Joseph Stuntz was also killed in the shootout.
+AIM member Joseph Stuntz was also killed.

-Two other movement members and Peltier’s co-defendants, Robert Robideau and Dino Butler, were acquitted of killing Coler and Williams.
+Two other movement members and Peltier’s co-defendants, Robert Robideau and Dino Butler, were acquitted in the killings of Coler and Williams.

-After fleeing to Canada and being extradited to the United States, Peltier was convicted of two counts of first-degree murder and was sentenced in 1977 to life in prison, despite defense claims that evidence against him had been falsified.
+After fleeing to Canada, Peltier was extradited to the United States and convicted of two counts of first-degree murder.
+He was sentenced to life in prison in 1977, despite defense claims of falsified evidence.

-Biden’s action Monday followed decades of lobbying and protests on Peltier’s behalf by Native American leaders, human rights activists, liberal lawmakers and celebrities who maintain he was wrongfully convicted.
-Amnesty International has long considered Peltier a political prisoner.
-Advocates for his release have included Archbishop Desmond Tutu, civil rights icon Coretta Scott King, actor and director Robert Redford and musicians Pete Seeger, Harry Belafonte and Jackson Browne.
+Biden’s action Monday follows decades of lobbying and protests by Native American leaders and others who maintain Peltier was wrongfully convicted.
+Amnesty International has long considered him a political prisoner.
+Advocates for his release have included Archbishop Desmond Tutu, civil rights icon Coretta Scott King, actor and director Robert Redford, and musicians Pete Seeger, Harry Belafonte and Jackson Browne.

-Law enforcement officers, former FBI agents, their families and prosecutors have strongly opposed a pardon or any reduction in Peltier’s sentence for just as long.
-Presidents Bill Clinton and Barack Obama rejected Peltier’s clemency requests, and he was denied parole in 1993, 2009 and 2024.
+Law enforcement officers, former FBI agents, their families and prosecutors strongly opposed a pardon or any reduction in Peltier’s sentence.
+Democratic Presidents Bill Clinton and Barack Obama rejected Peltier’s clemency requests, and he was denied parole in 1993, 2009 and 2024.

-Shortly before Biden commuted Peltier’s sentence, the No Parole Peltier Association led by former FBI agents posted a statement celebrating the fact he hadn’t been pardoned.
-The group didn’t respond to a message seeking comment after Peltier’s sentence was commuted.
+The No Parole Peltier Association, led by former FBI agents, issued a statement condemning the action.

+“There is little doubt that the President failed to understand the details of the line-of-duty killings of FBI Agents Jack R. Coler and Ronald A. Williams,” the group said in a statement.
+“Certainly, the President did not see the dreadful crime scene photograph.”

 “It recognizes the injustice of what happened in Mr. Peltier’s case,” Sharp, a former federal judge, said.
 “And it sends a signal to Native Americans in Indian country that their concerns — what has happened to them and their treatment — isn’t going to be ignored.
 It’s a step toward reconciliation and healing.”